Enrico Macias: Career

-First living in Argenteuil, he eventually moved to Paris, where he decided to pursue a career in music.
-At first he tried translating into French the malouf numbers which he already knew.
+After living for a time in Argenteuil, he eventually moved to Paris, where he decided to pursue a music career.
+At first, he tried translating into French the malouf numbers which he already knew.
 Later on, he developed a new French repertoire that he performed in cafés and cabarets.
 He remained, though, a popular interpreter of Arab-Andalusian music and Judeo-Arab songs in France.

 He adopted the stage name Enrico Macias and made his first recording in 1962 after a meeting with Raymond Bernard of Pathé.
-The result was the recording of "Adieu mon pays" which he had composed for his beloved Algeria on the ship on his way to France.
+The result was the recording of "Adieu mon pays" ("Goodbyy, my home country"), which he had composed for his beloved Algeria on the ship on his way to France.
 He appeared on French television and became an overnight sensation.
-This led to a first tour in 1963 as a second act with Paola and Billy Bridge.
-His daughter, Jocya, was also born that year.
+This led to a first tour in 1963, opening for Paola and Billy Bridge.
+His daughter, Jocya, was born that year.

-In spring 1964, he opened for Les Compagnons de la chanson at the Paris Olympia and then undertook a successful tour of the Middle East, performing with great success in Israel, Greece and Turkey, especially in the latter where he still has a huge following.
+In the spring of 1964, he opened for Les Compagnons de la chanson at the Paris Olympia and then undertook a tour of Eastern Mediterranean countries, performing in Israel, Greece, and Turkey.
 In Turkey, many of his songs were translated and interpreted by Turkish artists.
-In 1965, he was awarded the Prix Vincent Scotto, and the following year he sang before 120,000 people at the Dinamo Stadium in Moscow, performing concerts in more than 40 other Soviet cities.
-He also toured Japan and recorded titles in Spanish and Italian and was popular in both countries.
+In 1965, he was awarded the Prix Vincent Scotto, and the following year he sang before 120,000 people at the Dinamo Stadium of Moscow, in a tour that took him to more than forty Soviet cities.
+He also toured Japan and recorded titles in Spanish and Italian.